-In the case of more complex or more persistent bullying, both sets of parents will be invited into school separately to discuss the situation with the team leader, head teacher or Deputy head teacher.
-The child will become a NEST pupil (needing extra support and time).
-The Head teacher or Deputy Head teacher will take appropriate action.
-Older children will complete questionnaires in school.
-These questionnaires aim to help those being bullied and encourage reflection and empathy from the perpetrators.
-The Family Worker will carry out follow up work with the pupils.
-If appropriate, pupils may be referred for counselling or to CAMHS.
+In the case of more complex or more persistent bullying, both sets of parents will be invited into school separately to discuss the situation with the team leader, Head teacher or Deputy head teacher.
+The children will be monitored regularly by staff and the Headteacher or Deputy Head teacher who will take appropriate action.
+Older children will be required to complete reflections, restorative work and/or educational consequences in school.
+These tasks aim to help those being bullied and encourage reflection and empathy from the perpetrators.
+These may occur during lunchtimes or as part of an internal suspension.
+The Family

-The class teacher/s will monitor the situation in class.
-Follow up reviews will be carried out by the Family Worker for a couple of weeks or until the teacher/s and children are confident that the bullying is no longer occurring and all parties involved are happy the situation has been resolved.
+Worker/SENCo will carry out follow up work with the pupils.
+Follow up reviews will be carried out by the Family Worker until the teacher/s and children are confident that the bullying is no longer occurring and all parties involved are happy the situation has been resolved.
+If appropriate, pupils may be referred to outside agencies, such as the Mental Health worker, for counselling or to CAMHS for ongoing support.

-If bullying is still found to be occurring then the Head teacher will meet further with the children and parents involved.
-It is likely that further sanctions will be called upon.
-Exclusion may be used as a formal consequence.
+If bullying is still found to be occurring then the Head teacher will meet again with the children and parents involved.
+It is likely that further sanctions will be called upon and staff will seek support from outside agencies, including Safeguarding agencies regarding child on child abuse (see Child Protection Policy).
+Suspensions or exclusion may be used as a formal consequence in such cases.